 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies First Republic Bank (FRC) Investors of Class Action and to Actively Participate

-NEW YORK, April 28, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against First Republic Bank ("First Republic" or the "Company") FRC and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired First Republic securities between January 14, 2021 and March 14, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/frc.
+NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against First Republic Bank (“First Republic” or the “Company”) (NYSE: FRC) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired First Republic securities between January 14, 2021 and March 14, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/frc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.